Vtiger Sales Insights

 Deals Added

-Details of deals added are displayed in a tabular format below the chart.
+• Details of deals added are displayed in a tabular format below the chart.
+The table displays the following information:

 Pipeline Value

-Get a comparison of open and closed deals with the help of this chart.
-Hovering on the chart displays the:
+• Get a comparison of open and closed deals with the help of this chart.
+Hovering on the chart displays the following:

-• Total value of deals that were ‘Closed Won’
+• The total value of deals that were ‘Closed Won’

 • Total value of deals that were ‘Closed Lost’